-There are many significant opportunities available internationally, in the United States and in the greater Buffalo-Niagara community that allow students to experience a different cultural environment.
-Here at the School of Nursing, we value service to our community and offer opportunities to work with multicultural populations in a variety of settings.
+Here at the School of Nursing, we value service to our community and treasure opportunities to serve multicultural populations in a variety of settings across the globe.

 The sequential and compact nature of our prerequisites and upper division curriculum make it difficult for nursing students to participate in an entire semester-long study abroad experience.
 It is unlikely that you will be able to complete prerequisite courses while abroad and it is not permissible to take upper division nursing courses at another institution.